AshiqMathew/InvoiceGenerator/README.md

-This is A Web App created using MVC with EF
+This is A Web App created using MVC CRUD with EF